Two ducks on a rock in the water on Isle Royale

 Ecologists use this knowledge to conserve and manage forests and other ecosystems, developing strategies to protect and restore areas.
 They create solutions for mitigating and adapting to climate change based on the impacts of species and distribution, and help control pollution and increase environmental health by studying the ecological impacts of pollutants such as pesticides and plastic waste.

-Between soil, hydrology, pests and diseases, climate change, invasive species, and natural disasters, the opportunities of an ecologist are endless.
+Between soil, hydrology, pests and diseases, climate change, invasive species, and natural disasters, the opportunities for a career in ecology are limitless.

 • Field Ecologist